funlw65/m42_to_eos_adapter/README.md

 ## :boom: Welcome!

 The adapter is designed to offer infinity focus functionality.
 You need to use the High quality settings on your printer because the dimensions are vital.
+More details on [Thingiverse](http://www.thingiverse.com/thing:2200432).

 ```
  Page done.